Input Data with Forms

 Create the wireframe

-1. In the UX/Wireframes package, create a Webpage Wireframe called “Specify Store Details”
+package, create a Webpage Wireframe called “Specify Store Details” - Add a

-2. Add a Client Area (container) component which will represent the overall page boundary.
+(container) component which will represent the overall page boundary.
 Give it a name such as “Specify Store Details page”, so that the generated React code will use a better name for it than the default “ClientArea”.
-(Using domain-based component names like this is also useful when you’re styling the components with CSS classes)
+(Using domain-based component names like this is also useful when you’re styling the components with CSS classes) - Add a

 You might be surprised by that last one… but it’s actually rather handy to have the domain class there on the wireframe to refer to.
 In a moment we’ll also use it as a way to link the form to a domain class.